wolframkriesing/site-stitcher/content/tidbits.md

 > OKRs are inherently works in progress, not commandments chiseled in stone.

+**Learning and mastering OKRs takes time and practice.** On page 68 Brett Kopf of Remind says:

+> OKRs are basically simple, but you don't master the process off the bat.
+Early on, we'd be off by
+> miles in our company-level objectives, mostly on the way-too-ambitious side.

 ## Capitalization Rules for Headlines

 I didn't know that for English ["sources disagree on the details of capitalizing prepositions"](https://en.wikipedia.org/wiki/Capitalization#Titles).
 I read so often "capitalize all words of four letters or more".
 What an arbitrary rule is that?
 Ok, I will try to follow this and capitalizing all "major words", they call them.\